18F/handbook/pages/launching-software/security.md

 (FISMA).
 For more information on FISMA, check out the [FISMA Implementation Project ](https://csrc.nist.gov/projects/risk-management), which will help you stay up to date and in the know about all things FISMA.
-If you're inclined to see TTS' intepretation of FISMA from a user-center approach, take a look at a previous project from the TTS Tech Portfolio and cloud.gov known as [FISMA Ready](https://github.com/fisma-ready/introduction).
+If you're inclined to see TTS' interpretation of FISMA from a user-center approach, take a look at a previous project from the TTS Tech Portfolio and cloud.gov known as [FISMA Ready](https://github.com/fisma-ready/introduction).